MediBoss/SDA/README.md

-# Simple Dictionary Application (SDA)
+# SDA

 ## Overview

-Simple iOS app using the Oxford API to fetch nouns, verbs, pronouns, adjectives and retriving their definitions and category
+Simple iOS Dictioanry app using the Oxford API to fetch nouns, verbs, pronouns, adjectives and retriving their definitions and category

 ## Todo